-This blog post with video will help you understand this grammar with images and lots of examples.
+This blog post will help you understand this grammar with images and lots of examples.
+Also, improve your listening and pronunciation skills with the MUCH vs. MANY video at the end of the post.
 Soon you’ll be sounding just like a native speaker!

 MUCH is used with nouns we cannot count.
-For Example:
+Words like smoke, water, money, help.

 Saying “I have